jaumlrc/ProphET/README.md

 This will search for required libraries, set the paths of required programs and download from Genbank (NCBI) all genomes associated to 16 families of bacteriophages
 (listed in [config.dir/Prophages_names_sem_Claviviridae_Guttaviridae-TxID](config.dir/Prophages_names_sem_Claviviridae_Guttaviridae-TxID) ).

+<h4>IMPORTANT:</h4> Please ensure that the third-party programs blastall, EMBOSS and BEDTools were added to the environment variable PATH, or the installation will crash.
+See “ProphET Dependencies” section for more instructions.

 Some warnings will be issued during the setup of ProphET DB.
 See some examples below:
 ```